Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Introduction

-Based on the observation that a multilevel quadrature scheme resembles a sparse tensor product approximation between the spatial variable and the parametric variable, we can exploit well-known techniques from the sparse tensor product approximation theory.
-To explain our ideas, we recall the construction of sparse tensor product approximation spaces.
+In addition, we focus on a particular construction of the multilevel quadrature, which is very well suited for the use with black-box finite element solvers and adaptive mesh refinements: Taking the fact that a multilevel quadrature scheme resembles a sparse tensor product approximation between the spatial variable and the parametric variable as a starting point, we have the following abstract framework.
 Let

 denote two sequences of finite dimensional sub-spaces with increasing approximation power in some linear spaces $\mathcal{H}_i$.
-To approximate a given object of the tensor product space $\mathcal{H}_1\otimes\mathcal{H}_2$, one canonically considers the {full tensor product spaces} $U_j:=V_j^{(1)}\otimes V_j^{(2)}$.
+To approximate a given object of the tensor product space $\mathcal{H}_1\otimes\mathcal{H}_2$, one canonically considers the {full tensor product spaces} $U_j\isdef V_j^{(1)}\otimes V_j^{(2)}$.
 However, the cost $\dim U_j = \dim V_j^{(1)}\cdot \dim V_j^{(2)}$ is often too expensive.
-To reduce this cost, one might consider the approximation in so-called {\em sparse grid spaces}, see e.g.\ \cite{BG,Z}.
+To reduce this cost, one might consider the approximation in so-called {\em sparse grid spaces}, see e.g.\ \cite{BG}.
 For $\ell\ge 0$, one introduces the complement spaces

 which gives rise to the multilevel decompositions

 Then, the sparse grid space is defined by

 Under the assumptions that the dimensions of $\big\{V_\ell^{(1)}\big\}$ and $\big\{V_\ell^{(2)}\big\}$ form geometric series, \eqref{eq:sg} contains, at most up to a logarithm, only $\mathcal{O}\big(\max\big\{\dim V_j^{(1)}, \dim V_j^{(2)}\big\}\big)$ degrees of freedom.
 Nevertheless, it offers nearly the same approximation power as $U_j$ provided that the object to be approximated has some extra smoothness by means of mixed regularity.
 For further details, see \cite{GH1}.